addthis/fluxthis.io/docs/controller-views.md

 #### getInitialState()

-**Note: ** When using this mixin you should **not** use this lifecycle method.
+**Note: ** When you are using this mixin you need to ensure that you are not setting the same key's in `getInitialState` & `getStateFromStores`;

-Any initial state should be setup in `getStateFromStores` as FluxThis will call this method.
+otherwise, you will run into errors being thrown in React.